maiamunich/student-dropout-prediction-ml/README.md

 - Confusion matrix analysis for detailed performance assessment
 - ROC curve analysis for threshold optimization

-## 👥 Contributing

-This project was developed as part of CISC4631 coursework.
-For questions or contributions, please refer to the academic guidelines and course requirements.

-## 📄 License

-This project is developed for academic purposes as part of CISC4631 coursework.
-Please ensure compliance with academic integrity policies when using or referencing this work.

----

 **Note**: This analysis provides insights for educational research and policy development.
 All findings should be interpreted within the context of the specific institution and student population studied.